-Learners and training providers can be guided by legislation.
-This post covers what the legal working hours are as stipulated by the Department of Labour (DoL).
+Learnerships Legal Work Hours.
+Learners, employers and training providers are guided by legislation.
+This post covers the legal working hours as stipulated by the Department of Labour (DoL).

 - minimum wages (what’s the lowest you can be paid)

 The information below is extracted from Sectoral Determination 5: Learnerships, Clauses 8 – 13

 Learnerships Legal Work Hours: INTERPRETATION OF DAY